Direct contact, today until 21:00

 The highway is named in honour of explorer John McDouall Stuart.
 In 1862, he became the first man to successfully cross Australia from south to north and make it back alive.
 Stuart’s journey remains one of the most incredible achievements in the history of exploration.

-Follows in the footsteps of John McDouall Stuart
+Follow in the footsteps of John McDouall Stuart

-Considering he did it on foot without a permanent source of running water for 2415 kilometres between Port Augusta and the Katherine River in the far north.
-His expedition took nine months going north and another five months getting back to Adelaide.
 Approximately 150 years later, even driving along the paved road that roughly follows his route feels like an epic challenge and is one of Australia’s most remarkable roads.

 Home to the legendary Old Ghan Train route

-Following the same route as Stuart Highway is the Old Ghan Train Route.
-On 25th November 1980, the Old Ghan train stopped running which marked the end of a significant chapter in South Australia's and the Northern Territory's railway history.
-Today, you can visit The Old Ghan Heritage Railway and Museum in Alice Springs.
-Or stop at special sights on The Old Ghan Railway Heritage Trail and soak up the history along the way.
+Following a similar route to the Stuart Highway is the Old Ghan railway line.
+On 25 November 1980, the Old Ghan train stopped running, marking the end of a significant chapter in South Australia's and the Northern Territory’s railway history.

 The Australian Overland Telegraph Line

-This unique route was also used to establish the Telegraph line (providing a connection between the outback and the outside world).
-You can visit the Tennant Creek Telegraph Station in Tennant Creek, 500 kilometres north of Alice Springs.
-Situated along the Stuart Highway, this country town is famous for being one of the last gold rush sites in Australia, during the 1930s.
+This unique route was also used to establish the Overland Telegraph Line, providing a vital connection between the Outback and the wider world.
+You can visit the Tennant Creek Telegraph Station, 500 kilometres north of Alice Springs.

 The Royal Flying Doctors

-Today, Flying doctors even use some parts of the Stuart Highway as a runway if they have to land nearby for an emergency.
+Today, Flying Doctors even use some parts of the Stuart Highway as a runway if they have to land nearby for an emergency.
 Every day, the Royal Flying Doctor Service helps around 100 patients in Central Australia.

 Port Augusta to Coober Pedy - 540 kilometres